Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

 ## BUC036 Business On-boarding
 **Purpose**

 This use case describes the process to on-board a business to a single Digital Capability Publisher and/or one or more Access Point services for eDelivery.
 This does not include Access Point and Digital Capability Publisher service providers themselves, who are covered by the process described in BUC010 – Service Provider On-Boarding.

+There are a number of scenarios covered by this use case:

+1. A business is entering the eDelivery framework for the first time (new participant).
+2. A business changes their service provider(s) to a single or multiple service provider (noting a business can only have one and only one Digital Capability Publisher service provider):

+ a.
+The business moves both services from one service provider to one or more service providers.

+ b.
+The business moves only their Access Point service for a particular process to a new service provider.

+ c.
+The business moves only the Digital Capability Publisher service to a new service provider.

+ d.
+The business has Access Point and Digital Capability Publisher services with separate providers and consolidates the services in one     provider.

+ e.
+The business has different Service Providers for Digital Capability Publisher and Access Point services, and moves each service to       two new Service Providers.